JannisHoch/copro/docs/Output.rst

 Three main output metrics are calculated per polygon:

-1. The chance of a correct (*CCP*), defined as the ratio of number of correct predictions made to overall number of predictions made;
+1. The chance of a correct (*CCP*), defined as the ratio of the number of correct predictions made to the overall number of predictions made;
 2. The total number of conflicts in the test  (*NOC*);
-3. The chance of conflict (*COC*), defined as the ration of number of conflict predictions to overall number of predictions made.
+3. The chance of conflict (*COC*), defined as the ration of the number of conflict predictions to the overall number of predictions made.

 all data
 ^^^^^^^^^